top of page

 Can I choose which age group I tryout for?

-Unfortunately not, all players have to tryout for the age division that is determined by their date of birth and required by US Soccer, NorCal and CCSL leagues.
+No, all players have to tryout for the age division that is determined by their date of birth and required by US Soccer.
 It is mandatory that all players tryout with their own age as players are not allowed to tryout for an age group older or younger.
 Once tryouts are underway BSC technical committee will identify and consider any advanced players that they determine could "play up" and communicate these players of this opportunity.
 Players will only be invited to play up on older teams if the technical committee believe that it is in the best interest of that player's individual development and that they can be contributing players on that older team.

 Does every player that attends the tryouts make the team?